Mrs Nicola Ealden: Head of English, Email: firstname.lastname@example.org

 Modern Author: The study of a modern author plus focus on different text types such as reviews and articles about that author/the ideas they explore.

 Year 8 Curriculum Map

 Dystopias: A dystopian novel/short stories.
-Time travel writing/images of the future.
+Non-fiction writing based on the genre.